 There is a good reason I emphasized at the beginning of my post that this is about modern day Tour de France.
 Back in the heydays of Tour de France when not just the route, but the numbers of stages were changing year by year, there were even more rest days.
 The first Tour de France (1903) included only six stages, but the event was held from 1 to 19 July.

-Nowadays, when even the teams and riders are creating online content everyday, is not that significant anymorey but for several decades
+Nowadays, when even the teams and riders are creating online content everyday, is not that significant anymore, but for several decades

 rest days were also press days.